Dilsv/contact-book/README.md

 ---
 ## Acknowledgements

-I would like to thank my course mentor Sandeep Aggarwal for his support and guidance throughout the course of the project and my peer Daisy Gunn for their support & feedback.
+I would like to thank my course mentor Sandeep Aggarwal for his support and guidance throughout the course of the project and my peer Emma Wilson & Vasileios Tsimourdagkas for their support & feedback.

 ---